Gobeyn/gobeyn-arch/README.md

 a list of files/programs that can benefit from GPU acceleration:

 - Hyprland: See: ./hypr/.config/hypr/hypr-configs/hypr_general.conf and
     Hyprland documentation.
-Currently we are using an integrated AMD GPU for Hyprland rendering, and we have commented out the lines for a dedicated Nvidia GPU.
-It is generally advised by the Hyprland documentation to use the integrated GPU for Hyprland rendering.
+We encountered issues when using the integrated GPU with a second monitor.
+The current configuration uses the integrated GPU by default, but if that doesn't work, falls back on the dedicated Nvidia GPU.
+    However, we noticed that if we boot the laptop without the second monitor attached, then it does not render properly, but if we boot with the second monitor already plugged in, then it works as expected.
+We think this has to do with the GPU fallback, but we're not sure.
 - Video rendering, for instance in your browser.
 ### Direct paths in configurations